Adyen/adyen-magento2/README.md

 ## Support & Maintenance

 We provide three levels of support:
-1. Level 1 > 12 months  - full support (including new features) *Keep in mind that some new features are not possible on older versions, therefore this is not inclusive of ALL new features that are built.*
+1. **Level 1 (12 months)**: full support (including new features) *Keep in mind that some new features are not possible on older versions, therefore this is not inclusive of ALL new features that are built.*
 2. **Level 2 (12 months - 18 months)**: high priority bugs / security only
 3. Level 3 > 18 months - 24 months  - security updates only (no support from support team)